Ian Lowe | Jeremy Moss

 Professor Ian Lowe is an academic who has had a long career in universities, research councils and advisory groups.
 He is the author of several books, including the recent Long Half-Life: The Nuclear Industry in Australia.

-Jeremy Moss is Professor of political philosophy at the University of New South Wales.
-His books include Reassessing Egalitarianism, Climate Justice Beyond the State and Climate Change and Justice and, most recently, Carbon Justice.
+Jeremy Moss is professor of political philosophy at the UNSW Sydney.
+He is the author of several books on climate change including: Carbon Justice: the Scandal of Australia’s Biggest Contribution to Climate Change; Climate Justice Beyond the State, Climate Change and Justice.
 He is the recipient of the Eureka Prize for Ethics and the Australasia Association of Philosophy Media Prize.